Your Career in Montana Starts Here

 777 Grandview Dr, Kalispell, Montana 59901Medical Assistant – Associate Program

-The Associate’s degree program at Flathead Valley Community College is taught at their campus in Kalispell in Flathead County, Montana.
-The majority of of the school’s 2,216 students are on 2-year programs.
-Flathead Valley Community College is institutionally accredited by the Northwest Commission on Colleges and Universities.* The cost of tuition for in-district students is generally in the order of $3,964 and are $5,337 and $11,105 for in-state and out-of-state students respectively, while books and supplies may cost around $1,000, although this varies from program to program.
+The Associate’s degree program at Flathead Valley Community College is based at their campus in the city of Anchorage.
+This public college has about 2,169 students in total, with most students on 2-year programs.
+Flathead Valley Community College has institutional accreditation from the Northwest Commission on Colleges and Universities.* Fees for tuition for in-district students are likely to be in the order of $4,112 and are $5,486 and $11,254 for in-state and out-of-state students respectively.
+Learning materials may cost about $1,000, although this will vary with the program.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.